 The first step to any organisation project should always be to remove everything and lay it out so you can see what you have/need/don't need.
 Our bedroom is a nice big space so everything got dumped in here.

 I tried to be as ruthless as I could during the 'purge' stage, as I didn't want to be packing things into our new space that we really didn't need or use anymore.
 I donated a few cushions, towels, some linen and frames, and got rid of some things we didn't need anymore.

-I then listed everything that was in the original cupboard, as well as other items that were stored in the garage (i.e. Christmas decorations) or in other cupboards (i.e. bags, bedding, gift wrapping supplies) that I wanted all to be stored in the one place.
-I then wrote on this very (very!) rough diagram what I thought could go where.
+I then created a very rough diagram of the cupboard and listed out where to place different items.
 Due to the L-shape of the cupboard, you can't actually see what's on the left side when you open the door.
-So I was able to designate this area for the bigger items i.e. doona, swim bag, spare pillows, Christmas decorations.
+So I was able to designate this area for the bigger items i.e. doona, swim bag, spare pillows.
 The very top shelf could hold Christmas decorations and memory boxes, which we don't access a lot of the time.

-So that is basically my process for organising any space!
+That is basically my process for organising any space!
 Stay tuned for tomorrow's video where you will get to see how I pack and organise the storage cupboard.
 So glad to have this project done, and have everything in one easy-to-access place!

 (UPDATE: See how I organised our storage cupboard right here in this video!).